mvysny/vaadin-on-kotlin/README.md

 The web app will be running at [http://localhost:8080](http://localhost:8080).

+You can find the [VoK-CRUD Live Demo](https://vok-crud.herokuapp.com/) running on Heroku.

 ## Vaadin 10 Flow Example project

 Head to [Beverage Buddy VoK](https://github.com/mvysny/beverage-buddy-vok) for the standalone example project.